bartificer/programming-by-stealth/docs/pbs42.md

 Let’s start by writing a function to set the state of each cell in the CA to some initial value.
 We’ll name this new function `.setState()`.

-This function will need one argument, the new state information, and it will need to pass the same validation as the optional sixth argument already supported by the constructor.
-Rather than duplicating the constructor code in both functions, we should re-factor the validation code into a private helper function that can then be called from both the constructor and the new `.setState()` function.
+This function will need one argument, the new state information.
+It will need to pass the same validation as the optional sixth argument already supported by the constructor.
+Rather than duplicating the constructor code in both functions, we should refactor the validation code into a private helper function that can then be called from both the constructor and the new `.setState()` function.
 In fact, I’m going to implement this as two functions, one that throws errors with detailed error messages, and one which simply returns `true` or `false`:

 ```javascript
 /**